PKU-Alignment/omnisafe/docs/source/saferl/focops.rst

             Advantage of FOCOPS
             ^^^
-            -  Extremely simple to implement since it only utilizes first order approximations.
+            -  Extremely simple to implement since it only utilizes first-order approximations.

             -  Simple first-order method avoids the last two sources of error caused by Taylor method and the conjugate method.

-            -  Outperform than CPO in experiment.
+            -  Outperform CPO in the experiment.

-            -  No recovery steps required
+            -  No recovery steps are required

 FOCOPS mainly includes the following contributions: